The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 In Patriarcha, Sir Robert Filmer eruditely admonishes the bearers of liberation ideology: “the meanest of the multitude, who magnify liberty as if the height of human felicity were only to be found in it, never remembering that the desire of liberty was the first cause of the fall of Adam.”

-Although his scathing critique is welcome, the contemporary right would do well to avoid an uncritical embrace of Filmer as the progenitor of our worldview – the rationale for this view will become transparent in the following sections.
+Although his scathing critique is welcome, the contemporary Right would do well to avoid an uncritical embrace of Filmer as the progenitor of our worldview — the rationale for this view will become transparent in the following sections.

 War and Power